 This programme is definitely for you if..

-- You often wonder why people are so different;
+- You often wonder why people differ from each other;

-- You would love to learn first-hand why people behave how they do;
+- You want to learn why people behave the way they do;

-- You empathise with individuals, groups, and communities that constantly cope with pressing issues;
+- You empathise with and want to help individuals, groups, and communities affected by pressing issues;

-- You are interested in using photo and film in research;
+- You are interested in photography and film as research methods;

-- You relish the challenge and adventure of developing an independent mindset.
+- You relish the challenge of developing an independent mindset.